-Patients with acute respiratory infection, influenza-like illness, clinical or radiological evidence of pneumonia, or acute worsening of underlying respiratory illness, or fever without another cause should have a SARS-CoV-2 test, whether presenting in primary or secondary care.
+Patients with acute respiratory infection, influenza-like illness, clinical or radiological evidence of pneumonia, or acute worsening of underlying respiratory illness, or fever without another cause should have a COVID-19 test, whether presenting in primary or secondary care.

-In addition, the following situation should prompt clinicians to consider SARS-CoV2 testing:
+In addition, the following situation should prompt clinicians to consider COVID-19 testing:

 Onset of delirium (acute confusion) in older people, or in those with dementia or cognitive impairment.
-New infections in people with dementia may be manifest as delirium.
+New infections in people with dementia may manifest as delirium.